Autoequivalences of Fukaya categories of surfaces and graded gentle algebras: Derived Picard groups of wrapped Fukaya categories

 \subsubsection{The geometrisation homomorphism}

 We are ready to show the existence of the geometrisation homomorphism. \begin{prp} There exist a homomorphism $\Psi'\colon\Aut(\Fuk(\Sigma)) \rightarrow \MCG^+(\Sigma)$.
-If $(g(\Sigma), b(\Sigma)) \in \{(0,2), (0,3)\}$, it has image in $\MCG(\Sigma)$. \end{prp} \begin{proof} We denote by $g$ the genus of $\Sigma$ and by $b$ the number of its boundary components.
-Any triangle autoequivalence $F$ of $\Fuk(\Sigma)$ preserves indecomposablitity of objects as well as their endomorphism ring.
+In case $(g, b) \in \{(0,2), (0,3)\}$, it has image in $\MCG(\Sigma)$. \end{prp} \begin{proof} Any triangle autoequivalence $F$ of $\Fuk(\Sigma)$ preserves indecomposablitity of objects as well as their endomorphism ring.
 Thus by Lemma \ref{LemmaBandCategory} and the correspondence between indecomposable objects and curves implies that $F$ induces a permutation $\cA(F)$ on the set of arcs on $\Sigma$.
 By Proposition \ref{PropositionInteriorMorphismsInteriorIntersections}, a collection of arcs $\{\gamma_0, \dots, \gamma_n\} \subseteq \Sigma$ constitutes an $n$-simplex of $A(\Sigma)$ if and only if $\Hom_{\Int}^{\bullet}(X_{\gamma_i}, X_{\gamma_j})=0$ for all $i, j \in \{0, \dots, n\}$.
 Consequently, $\cA(F)$ restricts to a bijection of the set of vertices of $A(\Sigma)$ and defines a simplicial automorphism.
 If $\Sigma$ is exceptional but $(g, b)\neq (1,1)$, then Corollary \ref{CorollaryExceptionalCases} implies that $\cA(F)$ corresponds to a unique (orientation preserving) mapping class of $\Sigma$ which we denote by $\Psi(F)$.
 Similar, if $\Sigma$ is non-exceptional, then by Theorem \ref{TheoremIrmarkMcCarthy} $\cA(F)$ corresponds to a unique extended mapping class $\Psi(F)$.
 Finally, if $(g,b)=(1,1)$, then $|\cA|=2$.
 We identify $\Sigma$ and its puncture with $S^1 \times S^1$ and the point $(1,1)$.
 Since $\MCG(\Sigma)$ acts transitively on the simple closed curves we may assume that $\cA$ contains the simple arc $\gamma$ with image $S^1 \times \{1\}$.
 Then up to homotopy, the other arc of $\cA$ must be the simple arc $\gamma'$ with image $\{1\} \times S^1$.
 Thus there are two irreducible flows from $\gamma$ to $\gamma'$ and two irreducible flows from $\gamma'$ to $\gamma$.
 The hyperelliptic involution fixes the arcs $\gamma$ and $\gamma'$ but permutes the irreducible flows.
 By Proposition \ref{PropositionEquivalencePreserveIrreducibleFlows} below, there therefore exists a \emph{unique} extended mapping class $\Psi(F)$ such that $\cA(F)$ is the simplicial automorphism induced by $\Psi(F)$ and such that $\Psi(F)$ maps each irreducible flow to its image under $F$. \end{proof} Next, we show that the image of the homomorphism from the previous proposition always has image in the mapping class group.
+Because of the slightly different different definition of the Fukaya category in this case, we will exclude the case that $\Sigma$ is an annulus with two fully marked components from some of the discussion below.
 As a preparation we analyse the structure of endomorphism algebras and the corresponding module structure on the morphism spaces in $\Fuk(\Sigma)$.